ToQuyenPhan/react-navbar/README.md

 # React Navbar

-> This project was simple react application with a designed navigation bar.
+> This project was simple React application with a designed navigation bar.

 ## Table of Contents
 * [General Info](#general-information)